 Chuck Stovall Jr.

 I was born and raised in Northwest Arkansas.
 I grew up on grits, fried everything and small block Chevy's.
 I was 3 years old in 77 when Smokey & The Bandit came out.
 I didn't see the movie but I heard and saw the Trans AMs running around town.
 I could not understand why my dad had to drive an old Oldsmobile when there were cool cars like those.
 When I was 8, we got a Satellite dish and I first viewed Smokey & the Bandit.
 Right there, I made a pact with my friends that someday, I would own a car just like that.
 I never strayed from that kid's dream.

-Five years ago I purchased my Bandit from a retired Doctor in upstate New York.
+In 1999, I purchased my Bandit from a retired Doctor in upstate New York.
 He was the original owner and parked the car in 1980.
 I was looking for a fixer upper but came across this dream car instead.
 The car is a 1977 SE 400 4-Speed with Hurst Hatches.
 It had 24,200 original miles and had been sitting in a Garage for over 20 years.
 Everything was original, the paint, sticker, 8-Track, interior and even the factory AC Delco plugs, wires and cap were there.
-I popped the trunk, and to my surprise, the original never mounted spare tire, unused air canister and T-Top bag was all still there too.
-I paid the asking amount and I have never stopped grinning since.
+I popped the trunk, and to my surprise, the original never mounted spare tire, unused air canister and T-Top bag were all still there too.
+I gladly paid full asking price and I have never stopped grinning since.

-To get the car running, I had to replace the Radiator, tires, ignition and rear leafs.
+To get the car running, I had to replace the radiator, tires, ignition and rear leafs.
 After that, she purred to life and I drove it all the way to Arkansas.
-I now reside in Colorado, just out side of Denver.
-I am married and have a Daughter.
-Since buying my Bandit I have put over 6,000 miles on it.
-It has never seen rain nor snow and I keep the custom car cover on it even in the Garage.
+Bandit and I now reside in Colorado, just outside of Denver.
+Since buying my Bandit I have put over 7,000 miles on it.
+It has never seen rain nor snow and I keep the custom car cover on it even in the garage.

+Chuck Stovall Jr.